N1CHJ/LinearProgramPathfinding/README.md

-# LinearProgramPathfinding
+# Linear Programming Pathfinding in Unity

-Unity-based pathfinding simulation that solves grid navigation using Linear Programming (LP) formulations.
-Demonstrates the mathematical link between Minimum Cost Network Flow, Duality, and Dijkstra's Algorithm.
+A technical demonstration connecting Control Theory/Optimization with Game AI.
+This project implements pathfinding not just as a search algorithm, but as a Minimum Cost Network Flow problem solved via Linear Programming.